prototype109/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

-	Adaptive only uses media queries and is designed for a lesser amount of devices as the breakpoints are fewer than a responsive design.
-Responsive website include many more devices and breakpoints needed to achieve a smoother feel when changing sizes and often uses relative font sizes that scale to the devices screen width.
+	Adaptive only uses the type of device obtained from the meta viewport tag to create a fixed layout with media queries for a small pool of different devices.
+While responsive uses a combination of fluid, fixed and the media queries used in adaptive to deliver a smoother experience on multiple screens to many devices that the user may use.

 2. Describe what it means to be mobile first vs desktop first.